freedominion-org/fdo-server-command/BUGS.rst

 - ``revert-create-jail`` needs sanity test for when jail name is invalid.
 - ``dhcp_server`` should not assume ``dns_cache`` is running on the LAN.
 Add optional dependency notice. dns_cache recipe should also warn if ``dhcp_server`` detected on LAN, and how to change ``domain-name-servers``.
 - ``upgrade-repo-from-upstream``: check for new scripts fails on subsequent runs on other servers.
 Fixed by looking for script updates in ``update_local_repo``.
+- FDO_LAN_SUBNET_B should be read from /usr/local/etc/fdo/net_iface_lan.conf to make everything dynamic.